MellBoii1/bombsquda/README.md

-# bombsquda
+# BombSquda
 The repository for BombSquda, a stupid modpack for BombSquad.
 Mainly made to allow people to edit the modpack easily.